tribixbite/awesome/README.md

 ## Python

+*   [huggingface/optimum](https://github.com/huggingface/optimum) - 🚀 Accelerate inference and training of 🤗 Transformers, Diffusers, TIMM and Sentence Transformers with easy to use hardware optimization tools
+*   [huggingface/accelerate](https://github.com/huggingface/accelerate) - 🚀 A simple way to launch, train, and use PyTorch models on almost any device and distributed configuration, automatic mixed precision (including fp8), and easy-to-configure FSDP and DeepSpeed support
 *   [city96/ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF) - GGUF Quantization support for native ComfyUI models
 *   [RVC-Boss/GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) - 1 min voice data can also be used to train a good TTS model! (few shot voice cloning)
 *   [Wan-Video/Wan2.2](https://github.com/Wan-Video/Wan2.2) - Wan: Open and Advanced Large-Scale Video Generative Models